ossianericson/textforge/README.md

 Your domain expert writes the knowledge in plain text.
 The compiler encodes it once.
 It runs without them, forever.

 ---
+## Why this exists

+- Domain experts write knowledge in plain Markdown — no developer needed
+- Deterministic compiler — same spec always produces same HTML, no AI at runtime
+- Single self-contained HTML file — embed in Confluence, SharePoint, any wiki, any browser
+- Deep links, full-text search, keyboard navigation — production grade out of the box

 ## What It Looks Like